 Figure 6.18.3.1-1: 2Rx/1Tx UE exchanges data with two networks simultaneously (with paging consideration)

-1. UE switch its transmitter to the SNPN's RAN to conduct initial registration to allow SNPN RAN to be configured with N2 (RAN – AMF) for this UE, as well as allow UE to synchronize with RAN for receiving data.
-This step is preparing the DL path for UE in SNPN. (assume UE already registered in PLMN, so UE can suspend the traffic with PLMN and using the Tx to communicate with SNPN as defined in MUSIM).
+1. UE switch its transmitter to the SNPN's RAN to conduct initial registration with SNPN to allow SNPN RAN to be configured with N2 (RAN – AMF) for this UE, as well as allow UE to synchronize with RAN for receiving data.
+This step is preparing the DL path for UE in SNPN. (assume UE already registered in PLMN, so UE can suspend the traffic transmission with PLMN and using the Tx to communicate with SNPN as defined in MUSIM).

 1a.
-During the UE interaction with AMF (SNPN), UE sends traffic split indication to indicate to network that it can split the UL/DL traffic via different path after the network registration.
-In this phase, AMF may allocate a random pairing code for UE, which the UE will provide to the SNPN's AMF during the secondary registration via N3WIF, so AMF can correlate these two phase of registrations together and also provide proofs that UE has successfully registered to SNPN's RAN.
+During the UE registration with AMF (SNPN), UE sends traffic split indication to indicate to network that it can split the 2Rx and 1Tx and corresponding UL/DL traffic via different path after the network registration.
+In this phase, AMF may allocate 5G-GUTI for UE, which the UE will provide to the SNPN's AMF during the secondary registration via N3WIF, so AMF can correlate these two phase of registrations together and also provide proofs that UE has successfully registered to SNPN's RAN.
+With the split indication, which implies the NAS control plane between AMF and UE is going via NWu, so AMF will not accept any new PDU session establishment request until UE completes its secondary registration with this AMF via NWu and ready to receive and send data simultaneously.

-1b.
-(Optional) AMF may provide this traffic split indication to RAN, so SNPN RAN and UE can be prepared for DL only traffic if needed.

-Editor's note: RAN impact of supporting DL only user plane is FFS and whether step 1b for this release is needed also FFS.

-Editor's note: Whether and what traffic split indication information from UE needed be provided to the network need further study.

 2. After UE completes initial registration with SNPN, UE switch its transmitter to PLMN and resume data transmission with PLMN.

-3. UE can either creates a new or re-uses an existing PDU session in PLMN to start second registration with SNPN's AMF via N3IWF to prepare the UL data path with SNPN.
-In this step, UE provides AMF with traffic split indication, as well as the previous allocated pairing code.
-With this pairing code, AMF can associate this registration with the previous registration to identify the traffic split UE and skip some registration procedures if already conducted in step 1.
+3. UE can either creates a new or re-uses an existing PDU session of PLMN to start second registration with SNPN's AMF via N3IWF to prepare the UL data path with SNPN.
+In this step, UE provides AMF with traffic split indication, as well as the previous allocated 5G-GUTI.
+N3IWF or AMF can use the split indication and 5G-GUTI to select the same AMF with which the UE has conducted the first registration via SNPN’s NG-RAN.
+With this 5G-GUTI, AMF can associate this registration with the previous registration to identify the traffic split UE and skip some registration procedures if already conducted in step 1.
 After this step, AMF and UE establish NAS connection via N3IWF.

 4. UE initiates PDU session establishment procedure with AMF for the data services, including DL/UL.
 This procedure re-uses the existing defined procedure in 23.502, except, because AMF has traffic split information of the UE, AMF forwards the split information to SMF which later also forward to UPF.
+The split information can include the indication information such as: of all UL traffic will be established via Uu, or different DL filters for different DL paths, such as some DL traffic will go through NWu, while some go through Uu, so on.

-Basing on the network policy, it's possible that different PDU sessions are created basing on the direction (DL/UL), or within one bi-directional PDU session, there can be different QoS flows which are direction specific.
-UPF maps those flows or PDU sessions into different path basing on traffic split indication information from SMF.
+NOTE: Based on the network policy, it's possible that different PDU sessions are created basing on the direction (DL/UL), or within one bi-directional PDU session, there can be different QoS flows which are direction specific.

 4b. basing traffic split information, AMF sends N2 PDU session establish request to RAN and N3IWF to send up DL N2 with RAN, and UL with N3IWF.

-4c. (optional) AMF may send some N2 control message to AN to remove any UL configuration in RAN during the initial registration if needed.

 5. if there is no NPN traffic to UE for a while, UE goes into idle mode in SNPN and triggers the SNPN PDU session release as defined in TS22.502.

 6. When there is SNPN DL data for the UE, SNPN 5G AMF starts paging procedure and send paging request to the SNPN RAN, subsequently SNPN RAN broadcasts the paging.